UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/cheat_sheet/index.md

 ### Changing Group Ownership

-!!! tip
+!!! tip "Ownership changes limitations"
+    * Only the owner of a file or directory can change its group ownership
-    {==Users can't change the **user** ownership of a file==}.
+    * Users can't change the **user** ownership of a file.
 This is because this requires administrator privileges.
 User ownership changes can be requested from our consulting team.

 To change the group ownership of a file or directory, you can use ```chgrp```.
 For example: